Spent (video game)

 Spent (stylized SPENT) is an online game about poverty and homelessness.
 It was developed by advertising agency McKinney for their pro bono client Urban Ministries of Durham (UMD), a nonprofit organization in Durham, North Carolina that provides services to those in poverty.
-Players must make the difficult decisions necessary to live for one month on $1000, often having to choose between equally disagreeable options, such as choosing between a healthy meal and working electricity, or covering the minimum on credit cards and paying the rent.
+Players must make the difficult decisions necessary to live for one month on $1000, often having to choose between equally disagreeable options, such as a healthy meal and working electricity, or covering the minimum on credit cards and paying the rent.

 Spent was released for browser and mobile in February 2011.
-Since its launch, it has been played more than 4 million times.
+As of 2014, it has been played more than 4 million times.

 Gameplay

 The player, a single parent in poverty, is given $1,000 to live on for one month; they must then select employment, each of which pays minimum wage.
 The goal is to end the month with some money left over.
-Throughout the game's one-month period, the player must make difficult decisions relating to housing, utilities, groceries, and lifestyle decisions, among others, to ensure their survival for at least the month, many of which have negative long-term consequences; for example, choosing to not renew vehicle registration (which costs a large sum of money) can lead to the player being pulled over, with the choice of paying fees or spending a work day attending court, which adds a job strike (three of which gets the player fired from their job), an additional long-term expense, and a reduced payday.
+Throughout the game's one-month period, the player must make difficult decisions relating to housing, utilities, groceries, and lifestyle decisions, among others, to ensure their survival for at least the month, many of which have negative long-term consequences.
+For example, choosing to not renew vehicle registration (that costs a large sum of money) can lead to the player being pulled over, with the choice of paying fees or spending a work day attending court, which adds a job strike (the player gets fired from their job after the third strike), an additional long-term expense, and a reduced payday.
 Players have the option to use their real-life social media connections on platforms such as Facebook and Twitter to ask a friend for assistance, serving as organic advertising for the website and personalizing the experience.

-Certain decisions include short messages providing information about real statistics and poverty-related struggles; for example, after deciding whether to live closer to work (where the rent is high but the transportation costs low) or to live farther from work (where the rent is less expensive but the transportation costs are much higher), the player is shown the message "A lack of affordable housing is the number one cause of homelessness."
+Certain decisions include short messages providing information about real statistics and poverty-related struggles.
+For example, after deciding whether to live closer to work (where the rent is high, but the transportation costs low) or to live further from work (where the rent is less expensive, but the transportation costs are much higher), the player is shown the message "A lack of affordable housing is the number one cause of homelessness."

-The game ends when the player eithers run out of money before the end of the month, makes it through with money left over, or chooses to end the game manually.
+The game ends when the player either runs out of money before the end of the month, makes it through with money left over, or chooses to end the game manually.
 The end screen notes that rent is still due and invites the player to "help someone living Spent today" by learning more about UMD and donating to the organization.